TCG Machines: PhyzBatch-9000 – Early Production (2021–2023)

 On Star Wars Day, 2021, TCG Machines commercially launched the PhyzBatch-9000.
 The company received 50 orders over the first 30 days following the launch, and ended 2021 with five employees on staff.

 The 2021–2023 global supply chain crisis brought on by the COVID-19 pandemic resulted in significant production delays, and the first production model PhyzBatch-9000s were not delivered until June 2022.
 In August 2022, TCG machines was awarded $75,000 in funding from the National Research Council Canada (NRC)'s Industrial Research Assistance Program (IRAP) to help improve their production processes.
 In December 2022, TCG Machines was awarded an additional $75,000 in funding through NRC-IRAP to expand their development team and improve upon their existing suite of software.
 The company ended 2022 with 20 employees on staff.

 In February 2023, TCG Machines deployed their 100th machine.
 On July 2, 2023 TCG Machines' distributed fleet of PhyzBatch-9000s surpassed a collective total of 100-million trading cards processed.
 By August 1, 2023 the company had over 150 machines deployed.

 Global expansion and Sports Cards (2023–present)

 By 2023, TCG Machines had sent one PhyzBatch-9000 to Germany on a prototype basis, and in 2024 they began distribution in the UK.
 By the end of 2024, TCG Machines had PhyzBatch-9000s operating in seven countries with multi-million dollar annual revenues.
 The company has cited Australia and Japan as being other high priority markets for future expansion.
 TCG Machines has stated that they are developing software which will enable the PhyzBatch-9000 to process sports cards.

+In 2025, the United States, which represents 95% of TCG Machines' customer base, imposed trade tariffs on products imported from Canada.
+In an interview, Gordon said the tariffs had not resulted in the loss of any customers.
+Over the course of 2025, the company doubled its staff, expanded exports to a total of 14 countries, and tripled their production capacity to keep up with demand.
+As of August 2026, TCG Machines reported having 40 staff supporting 500 machines operating across 24 countries, and their distributed fleet of robots had sorted more than one billion trading cards.